-- i.
-A land supply for growth in excess of 25 years was determined to be available for the Town as part of the preparation of the County of Lambton Official Plan approved in 2018; - ii.
+- b) From 2031 to 2046, growth shall be addressed as follows: - A land supply for growth in excess of 25 years was determined to be available for the Town as part of the preparation of the County of Lambton Official Plan approved in 2018; - ii.
 The County of Lambton will prepare an updated projection of population growth and housing growth prior to 2031 as part of a planned update to the County Official Plan; and, - iii.
 The Town of Petrolia Official Plan will be updated to include projected population and dwelling units upon the conclusion of the update by the County of Lambton.